jrathlev/InnoUnpacker-Windows-GUI/readme.md

 - A list of all included files
 - All supported languages
 - Verify setup file
+- Select destination directory for extracted files
 - Start file extraction
-- Select destination directory for extracted files

 Optionally, you can specify whether only the installation script or the files matching a filter are to be extracted.

+**New:** optional selection of single files for extraction

 **Note on execution as portable program:**
 The program settings are normally stored in the InnoUnpack.ini file in the